-Postgraduate students work alongside highly experienced botanists, conservationists and horticulturists, with expertise in studying the world’s diverse plant families.
-All of Kew’s PhD projects are undertaken in collaboration with a partner university, either in the UK or in another part of the world.
+PhD students at Kew work alongside highly experienced botanists, mycologists and conservationists, learning from leading global experts in plant and fungal biodiversity science.
+All of Kew’s PhD projects are undertaken in collaboration with a university partner, either in the UK or in another part of the world.
 Each student has at least two supervisors, one from Kew and one from the partner university, providing opportunities for training and development across a wide range of disciplines and skills.